Corporate Governance

 Singapore 329562

-The Audit Committee has the authority and responsibility to commission and review investigations and their findings of the complaints, with the full co-operation of management and use of other resources, where necessary.
+The AC has the authority and responsibility to commission and review investigations and their findings of the complaints, with the full co-operation of management and use of other resources, where necessary.

 The reserves of the organisation provide financial stability and serve to meet future increases in healthcare operating expenses.

-The current year’s reserves of $176m is estimated to be adequate to fund about 2.1 years of annual operating expenses, basing on operating expenses in the financial year ended 31 Mar 2023.
+The current year’s reserves of $191 million is estimated to be adequate to fund about 2.1 years of annual operating expenses, basing on operating expenses in the financial year ended 31 March 2024.

 The Board of Directors reviews the level of reserves regularly for the organisation’s continuing obligations.